 - Development of New Fresh Table Grape Varieties & Test Block Extension: Sarah Marshall (Ontario Tender Fruit Growers)

-- Development of a novel method for quantifying SWD in a monitoring program in stone fruit, grapes and berries and determination of impact of SWD on stone fruit and grape varieties: NPF & VGA in partnership with OMAFRA, Ontario Tender Fruit Growers, Eastern Ontario Berry Growers and funded in part by AAC through CAP
+- Development of a novel method for quantifying SWD in a monitoring program in stone fruit, grapes and berries and determination of impact of SWD on stone fruit and grape varieties: NPF & VGA in partnership with Ontario Tender Fruit Growers and Eastern Ontario Berry Growers and funded in part through Canadian Agriculture Partnership: Dr. Wendy McFadden Smith et al. (OMAFRA)

 - Optimizing Fertilizer Recommendations for Ontario Peaches: Kathryn Carter (OMAFRA)